MedVisBonn/MedVisBonn.github.io/index.md

 Welcome to the **Phase Recognition in Small Incision Cataract Surgery Videos (SICS-155)** challenge, a Satellite Event of the [MICCAI 2025 conference](https://conferences.miccai.org/2025/en/default.asp) in Daejeon, Republic of Korea!
 Here you can find some general information regarding our challenge, and later on download links for the data and source code show-casing the evaluation procedure.
 Please direct all questions regarding the challenge to our [Mail](mailto:ag.wintergerst@gmail.com).\
 If you want to compete, first sign-up on the [Registration Page](registration.md), then you can download the datset on the [Dataset Page](dataset.md) and finally submit your docker container containig your submission on the [Submission Page](submission.md).
 You can find the corresonding timeline [here](index.md#challenge-timeline).

+We recently published a paper in Scientific Reports that establishs a performance baseline on a subset of the data used for this challenge (n=105).
+Find out more [here](https://doi-org.mu.idm.oclc.org/10.1038/s41598-025-00303-z).

 ![phases](assets/images/SICS_phases.png)

 The challenge is sponsored by the the [Lamarr Institute for Machine Learning and Artificial Intelligence](https://lamarr-institute.org/), the Federal Ministry for Economic Cooperation and Development (BMZ), the Academic Hospital Partnership Program from the EKFS, and supported by the German Society for International Cooperation (GIZ).